causal-agent/programble.github.io/_posts/2015-05-31-chromebook-vpn.md

 ## tmux

-[tmux][tmux] is invaluable
-if you do a lot of work over SSH.
-I had never previously used it, but very quickly realized its importance.
+I had never used [tmux][tmux] before, but it quickly became clear that it is an invaluable tool when doing work over SSH.
-I create a configuration
+I created a configuration
-that very closely mimics VIM window management.
-It can be found in my [dotfiles][dotfiles] repository.
+that very closely mimics VIM window management, which can be found in my [dotfiles][dotfiles] repository.

 I also wrote some shell functions for quickly getting into tmux: